5hir0kur0/logseq-time-recorder/README.md

 ## Building and Running the Plugin

-- `yarn && yarn build` in terminal to install dependencies.
+- `npm install && npm run build` in terminal to install dependencies.
 - `Load unpacked plugin` in Logseq Desktop client.

 ## Thanks